Learning-Dashboard/LD-eval/README.md

 ## Configuration
 Learning-Dashboard eval is a commandline tool and is configured via a set of text files (.query and .properties) that are stored in a special folder structure.
 The top-folder is named 'projects'.
-This folder has to be present in the same directory where the qrapids-eval executable JAR file is stored.
+This folder has to be present in the same directory where the LD-eval executable JAR file is stored.
 Each subfolder defines a quality model for a project to be evaluated.
 Moreover, it can also be executed as a Docker container in a Docker environment by using a script.

 The folder structure shown below defines the evaluation of one project named 'default'.